 Q: What is the average life expectancy of an HVAC system?

 A: Most HVAC systems have a lifespan of 10 to 20 years.
 As your heating and air conditioning equipment gets older, its efficiency will decrease dramatically, and it may struggle to properly heat and cool your home or business.
-Routine maintenance helps extend the life of your heating and air conditioning system.
+Routine maintenance and HVAC servicing helps extend the life of your heating and air conditioning system.

 Q: How can I reduce my energy costs?